GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/openid-connect.md

 ### Token Binding

-Gluu now supports Token Binding, per the [specification](https://openid.net/specs/openid-connect-token-bound-authentication-1_0.html) specification.
+Gluu now supports Token Binding, per the [specification](https://openid.net/specs/openid-connect-token-bound-authentication-1_0.html).
+This specification enables OpenID Connect implementations to apply Token Binding to the OpenID Connect ID Token.
+This cryptographically binds the ID Token to the TLS connections over which the authentication occurred.
+This use of Token Binding protects the authentication flow from man-in-the-middle (MITM) and token export and replay attacks.

-A new client property called `id_token_token_binding_cnf` is now available via Dynamic Registration (or in oxTrust `ID Token Binding Confirmation Method`) which is string value specifying the JWT Confirmation Method member name (e.g. tbh) that the Relying Party expects when receiving Token Bound ID Tokens.
+A new client property called `id_token_token_binding_cnf` is now available via Dynamic Registration or in the oxTrust OpenID Connect client form (`ID Token Binding Confirmation Method`), which is a string value specifying the JWT confirmation method member name (e.g. tbh) that the Relying Party expects when receiving ID Tokens with Token Binding.

-The presence of this parameter indicates that the Relying Party supports Token Binding of ID Tokens.
-If omitted, the default is that the Relying Party does not support Token Binding of ID Tokens.
+The presence of this parameter indicates that the RP supports Token Binding.
+If omitted, the RP will not support Token Binding.